intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 --- abstract

-This document discusses the procedures used by the IAB to establish and maintain liaison relationships between the IETF and other Standards Development Organizations (SDOs), consortia and industry fora.
-This document also discusses the appointment and responsibilities of IETF liaison managers and representatives, and the expectations of the IAB for organizations with whom liaison relationships are established.
+This document discusses the procedures used by the IAB to establish and maintain formal liaison relationships between the IETF and other Standards Development Organizations (SDOs), consortia and industry fora.
+This document also discusses the appointment and responsibilities of IETF liaison managers and representatives, and the expectations of the IAB in establishing liaison relationships.

 --- middle

-# Liaison Relationships and Personnel
+# Introduction

-The IETF, as an organization, has the need to engage in direct communication or joint endeavors with various other formal organizations.
-For example, the IETF is one of several Standards Development Organizations, or SDOs, and all SDOs including the IETF find it increasingly necessary to communicate and coordinate their activities involving Internet-related technologies.
-This is useful in order to avoid overlap in work efforts and to manage interactions between their groups.
+The IETF, as an organization, has the need to engage in direct communication or joint work with various other formal organizations.
+For example, the IETF is one of several Standards Development Organizations, or SDOs, and SDOs including the IETF find it increasingly necessary to communicate and coordinate their activities involving Internet-related technologies.
+This is useful in order to avoid overlap in work efforts, and to manage interactions between their groups.
 In cases where the mutual effort to communicate and coordinate activities is formalized, these relationships are generically referred to as "liaison relationships".

-In such cases, a person from the IETF is designated to manage a given liaison relationship; that person is generally called the "IETF liaison manager" to the other organization.
+In such cases, a person is designated by the IAB to manage a given liaison relationship; that person is generally called the "IETF liaison manager" to the other organization.
 When the liaison relationship is expected to encompass a complex or broad range of